 CAN/CGSB-43.150-97 described the performance requirements of packaging products intended for the transportation of non-bulk hazardous materials up 400 Kg or 450L.
 Note that transportation of gases, infectious or radioactive products is not covered by CAN/CGSB-43.150-97.

-Hazardous products are divided in 3 packing groups: Packing groups I, II and III respectively for substances and articles of major, medium and minor danger
+Hazardous products are divided into 3 packing groups: Packing groups I, II and III respectively for substances and articles of major, medium and minor danger

 Packaging intended to contain substances or articles of:

 - packing groups I, II or III, are designated as “X grade”

 - packing groups II or III only, are designated as “Y grade”

 - packing group III only, are designated as “Z grade”